zilinissleepin/freqtrade/docs/backtesting.md

 - `Calmar`: Annualized Calmar ratio.
 - `SQN`: System Quality Number (SQN) - by Van Tharp.
 - `Profit factor`: profit / loss.
+- `Expectancy (Ratio)`: Expectancy ratio, which is the average profit or loss per trade.
+A negative expectancy ratio means that your strategy is not profitable.
+- `Avg. daily profit`: Average profit per day, calculated as `(Total Profit / Backtest Days)`.
 - `Avg. stake amount`: Average stake amount, either `stake_amount` or the average when using dynamic stake amount.
 - `Total trade volume`: Volume generated on the exchange to reach the above profit.
 - `Best Pair` / `Worst Pair`: Best and worst performing pair (based on absolute profit), and it's corresponding `Tot Profit %`.